 - Sore throat and laryngeal damage.

-- Anaphylaxis to anaesthetic agents - figures such as 0.2% have been quoted.
+- Anaphylaxis to anaesthetic agents - approximately 1 in 3,000.

 - Cardiovascular collapse.